 2013 – My business was growing, and it was time to get help—not just remote freelancers that I had worked with previously, but actual employees who would work with me in person by my side.
 This was the year that my business really grew—I got a studio, hired my first two employees, and signed licensing deals with The Land of Nod and Target that would launch the following year.
 I was also creating more video content and trying to expand the types of content I was creating for the blog.
 Pinterest was a growing space for Oh Joy and images from this post got re-pinned 1.5 millions times within 2 days of the post going live.
 We also went to France, and Ruby learned the joys of baguettes and chocolate croissants.

 2014 – This was my biggest (and hardest) year yet.
+I had three employees at this point, and the responsibility of being a boss got very real.
 We launched our first Oh Joy collection for Target and baby bedding with The Land of Nod.
 We stopped having banner ads on the blog and blog income came from sponsored content instead.
 I focused more on outside projects (Oh Joy book in the works, our line at Target and other licenses) and had the blog be the companion to the Oh Joy world.
 I announced our 2nd baby and loved sharing style tips for other pregnant mamas.
 So we made my favorite video series to date—Dressing the Bump.
 I had a bumpy pregnancy with gestational diabetes and 3 weeks of bed rest while trying to finish our third book.
 But that all didn't matter once our newest babe arrived.
 The cherry on top of the cake of the best year yet professionally, was the arrival of our little Coco who made our family complete.

 2015 – We launched my 3rd book and a line of Oh Joy Band-Aids.
 I expanded my Dressing the Bump series from last year into Dressing the Babe which was a fun way for me to get a chance to show my personal style and take some fun photos with my kids.
 And because it took me a while to "not feel guilty" about the fact that I choose to work and own my own business and be a working mom, I wanted to show what I've come to realize is my strength as a mother—that my kids get to see their mom creating her own job, pursuing her dreams, and hopefully teaching them about passion and going after what you want in the process.
 Our "Career Day" series was inspired by this after seeing what Ruby would naturally pick up on by getting to see what I for a living.